spamathur/SocialMedia/README.md

 The link of this GitHub project is `https://github.com/spamathur/SocialMedia`.

+Phase 1 submitted in Vocareum workspace by : `Abhinav Padmanabhuni`

+Phase 1 Distribution:

+`Abhinav Padmanabhuni:`
+Worked on methods of Comment and Post classes.

+`Chenbo Sun:`
+Worked on UserManager class and Readme.

+`Sparsh Mathur:`
+Worked on creating test cases and debugging and formatting code.

+`Amrit Multani:`
+Worked on User and UserManager classes.

+`Christina Melnic:`
+Wrote interfaces and comments.

 Phase 2 submitted in Vocareum workspace by : `Abhinav Padmanabhuni`

 Phase 2 Distribution: